patrickboehnke/patrickboehnke.github.io/_posts/2021-06-22-OpenTelemetryMetrics.md

 The downsides are:
 1. Your vendor/technology needs to support this
 2. It is not consistent with **metrics** best practices

 ## Use the fewest labels you can
+If the first solution wasn't enough or you can't pursue it then the next best option is to eliminate any unnecessary labels from your **metrics**.